 - Development and delivery of the SmartSOIL decision support tool and guidelines to support novel approaches, techniques, and technologies adapted to different European soils and categories of beneficiaries (farmers, farm advisory and extension services, and policy makers)

-The project will combine modelling, meta-analyses of data from European long-term experiments (LTEs), as well as new measurements within LTEs.
-Scenarios of future management systems in Europe for improved productivity and enhanced soil organic carbon (SOC) sequestration will be evaluated under current and future climate.
-The cost-effectiveness of alternative policy measures and options for managing SOC flows and stocks for improved productivity and SOC storage will be assessed.
-SmartSOIL will develop a decision support tool (DST) to enable farmers, advisors and policy makers to discuss and select the most appropriate and cost-effective practices for different farming systems, soils and climates.
-The project will engage key stakeholders in case study regions and the wider EU in the development of the DST, guidelines and policy recommendations, and will inform the scientific and user community on progress and results.
+The project combined modelling, meta-analyses of data from European long-term experiments (LTEs), as well as new measurements within LTEs.
+Scenarios of future management systems in Europe for improved productivity and enhanced soil organic carbon (SOC) sequestration were evaluated under current and future climate.
+The cost-effectiveness of alternative policy measures and options for managing SOC flows and stocks for improved productivity and SOC storage was assessed.
+SmartSOIL developed a decision support tool (DST) to enable farmers, advisors and policy makers to discuss and select the most appropriate and cost-effective practices for different farming systems, soils and climates.
+The project engaged key stakeholders in case study regions and the wider EU in the development of the DST, guidelines and policy recommendations, and informed the scientific and user community on progress and results.

 Ecologic Institute in SmartSOIL

-Ecologic Institute leads the task of developing a web-based decision support tool, is responsible for deriving policy recommendations, and will strongly support the involvement of stakeholders via workshops and interviews.
-Further activities include the organisation of the final policy conference and policy dissemination.
-Ecologic will also help to demonstrate the cost-effectiveness of alternative soil management options within European farming systems and to evaluate the economic and social impacts of management scenarios for increasing soil organic carbon.
+Ecologic Institute led the task of developing a web-based decision support tool, was responsible for deriving policy recommendations, and strongly supported the involvement of stakeholders via workshops and interviews.
+Further activities included the organisation of the final policy conference and policy dissemination.
+Ecologic also helped to demonstrate the cost-effectiveness of alternative soil management options within European farming systems and evaluated the economic and social impacts of management scenarios for increasing soil organic carbon.